 Psychiatrists in Mansfield Center, CT

 We are accepting new patients.
-Dr. Wen is a top-rated, board-certified adult psychiatrist dedicated to providing personalized mental health care.
-He founded Northeast Wellness Clinic.
-He offers personalized mental healthcare, collaborating with you and other providers as needed.
-Dr. Wen believes in a holistic approach, considering physical, psychological, and lifestyle factors to create a tailored treatment plan.
-His goal is to maximize symptom reduction with minimal medication side effects, leading to your full functional recovery.
-Patients and colleagues alike praise his compassionate and thorough care.
+Dr Wen is a highly rated, board-certified adult psychiatrist who is dedicated to providing personalised mental healthcare.
+He founded the Northeast Wellness Clinic.
+The clinic offers holistic, advanced, tailored treatment plans for treatment-resistant depression, including Spravato and TMS, alongside medication management and therapy.
+Dr. Wen's goal is to maximise symptom reduction with minimal medication side effects, leading to your full functional recovery.
+Both patients and colleagues praise his compassionate and thorough approach.

 We are accepting new patients.
-Dr. Wen is a top-rated, board-certified adult psychiatrist dedicated to providing personalized mental health care.
-He founded Northeast Wellness Clinic.
-He offers personalized mental healthcare, collaborating with you and other providers as needed.
-Dr. Wen believes in a holistic approach, considering physical, psychological, and lifestyle factors to create a tailored treatment plan.
-His goal is to maximize symptom reduction with minimal medication side effects, leading to your full functional recovery.
-Patients and colleagues alike praise his compassionate and thorough care.
+Dr Wen is a highly rated, board-certified adult psychiatrist who is dedicated to providing personalised mental healthcare.
+He founded the Northeast Wellness Clinic.
+The clinic offers holistic, advanced, tailored treatment plans for treatment-resistant depression, including Spravato and TMS, alongside medication management and therapy.
+Dr. Wen's goal is to maximise symptom reduction with minimal medication side effects, leading to your full functional recovery.
+Both patients and colleagues praise his compassionate and thorough approach.

 My vision for many years has been to create a safe environment for the bereaved where they can share and be supported in their grief.
 The gift of human connection is integral in moving through grief, yet so many people feel disconnected and adrift, unable to find anyone with whom they can freely express themselves without fear of judgment; someone who understands that simply getting up in the morning is sometimes enough of a victory for the day.
 Together we can share these conversations above a whisper.